SoftwareAG/c8y-docs/src/documents/guides/devices/smartbox-release-notes.html.md

 ---
-title: Release notes for SMARTbox Agent
+title: SMARTbox Agent
 layout: devices
 ---

-## Release notes for SMARTbox Agent
+## Release notes for the SMARTbox Agent

 This document describes the Cumulocity agent package for the SMARTbox IO and the SMARTbox Mini.

 ## Supported functionality

 * The agent supports the following functionality:
 * Available on all Cumulocity based systems
 * Available on all T-Systems
 * Cloud Fieldbus
 * TLS-Security
 * Full SmartRest implementation